 Now we are not saying Steve Miller is a terrible band.
-Our point is that for most people Steve Miller is not as big of a headliner as ZZ Top.
+Our point is that for most people Steve Miller is not as big of a headliner as past acts like ZZ Top.
 Also, this highlights ROT Rally’s practice of not getting top-shelf entertainment.
 To make matters worse, even with a lesser band than ZZ Top the entry fee into the Austin bike rally has gone up 50%!!

 In addition, the cost for one beer at the rally is ridiculous!
 It was $8 per beer at the 2019 Biker Rally.
 Also, bottled water and soft drinks are also extremely expensive.
 But the good news is that you can BYOB to ROT.
 With the number of food vendors and the subsequent options way down you might also want to grab something to bring in to eat.

 Camping at the Bike Rally

-The “camping” has and still is the best part of the ROT Biker Rally.
+The “camping” has and still is one of best parts of the ROT Biker Rally.
 Although there are still some people doing primitive camping in tents, the number of trailers and RVs has drastically risen.
 You will see what we mean if you look at the pictures on ROT’s Facebook page.
 Also, with the huge drop in the overall attendance at the Republic of Texas Rally there has been a drop in the number of people in the RV / camping area.

 At night the camping area at ROT is R-rated, so it can get pretty wild.
 Now it is just our personal opinion, but we think this is a good thing.
 That being said, allowing kids in the non-camping area did change the rules; as it should.

 Next, for both those camping and for those who are not camping there are some things to check out at the ROT Rally.
 Now there are not a lot of amazing attractions, but there are some things to check out.